Bahrain GP: Oscar Piastri claims dominant win as George Russell holds off Lando Norris for second

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW 📺

-A first win for the Bahrain-owned McLaren at their 'second home race' could still become a one-two, with Russell facing a post-race investigation for a DRS infringement as several technical elements on his car appeared to fail during the closing laps.
+Russell faced a post-race investigation for a DRS infringement as several technical elements on his car appeared to fail during the closing laps, but avoided a penalty as the stewards found him not to have gained any sporting advantage.

 Leclerc paid the price for a poor start from second on the grid as he was left to settle for fourth, but his Ferrari team-mate Lewis Hamilton enjoyed a more positive afternoon as he gained four positions to claim fifth.